Skip to main content

 Areas of Research

 Members of the Department of Pathology are defining the cellular and molecular basis of disease toward the development of new and improved strategies to diagnose and treat, inherited, acquired and infectious disorders.
-Learn more about the work being done in our labs via the descriptions below.
+Learn more about the work being done in our labs.

 The faculty members of Northwestern University Feinberg School of Medicine’s Department of Pathology are engaged in research within the department and throughout Northwestern Medicine and Northwestern University.
 Our work throughout the community, including director appointments, illustrate the importance we put on scientific collaboration.